C4ne/iocage-plugin-wikijs/README.md

 # iocage-plugin-wikijs
-Wiki.js as a TrueNAS plugin
+[Wiki.js](https://github.com/Requarks/wiki) as an unofficial TrueNAS plugin

+## Not working
+- The server is not able to send eMails at the moment